Program

 Jacob birch

+Jacob Birch is a Gamilaraay man living and working on the Sunshine Coast, Queensland.
+An academic; entrepreneur; and advocate for Indigenous food sovereignty, Jacob is particularly passionate about Australian native grains and all the intrinsic benefits they carry.
 This has led him to work across disparate spaces as he takes a systems approach to use the reawakening of native grain foodways as a nation building opportunity.
 Jacob recently returned from North America where he was connecting with leaders in the Indigenous food sovereignty movement and gaining insight into the positive cascading effects that come from empowered Indigenous communities.

 Jacob hopes to inspire Indigenous communities in Australia about the opportunities for healing, economic development, and self-governance that can be scaffolded around efforts to become food sovereign and food secure.
+The Council of Heads of Australian Botanic Gardens is generously supporting the attendance of Mr Jacon Birch.

 Dr Paul Gibson-Roy